m3t4f1v3/ebbvn/script.md

 clear

-Narrator: Here we have Elsi - A spirited Turkish woman in her late 50s, with a passion for exploring life’s pleasures, including herbal remedies and psychedelic experiences.
-She’s adventurous, open-minded, and has a knack for finding beauty in chaos.
+Narrator: Here we have Elsi - A spirited Turkish woman in her late 50s, with a passion for exploring life's pleasures, including herbal remedies and psychedelic experiences.
+She's adventurous, open-minded, and has a knack for finding beauty in chaos.
 Her suitcase is filled with various potions and trinkets from her travels. (drugs) [i]wink[/i]

 clear

 Elsi changes into zec/PC_Erika.Casual.Sprite_16.webp

 Narrator: Elsi took a deep breath, trying to gather her thoughts as she surveyed her bizarre surroundings.
 She found herself in what looked like a psychedelic version of a suburban backyard, complete with flamingos that seemed to be arguing over a capybara.

 Elsi changes into zec/PC_Erika.Casual.Sprite_23.webp clear

 Elsi: (squinting her eyes like a damn chinese) Is that capybara wearing a pink shirt?
-Elsi changes into zec/0.webp
+Elsi fades out
 clear
 bgi zec/bg-r-001.webp
 Narrator: Indeed, the capybara was decked out in floral patterns, sipping from a cocoNUT. clear
 Capybara enters from the left
 Capybara changes into zec/gort.png

 Capybara: (in a surprisingly british accent) Oi Oi Oi!
 Would you like a sip you wanker?
-It’s absolutely delightful! (said the capybara calmly)
+It's absolutely delightful! (said the capybara calmly)

 clear

 Capybara changes into zec/gortRED.png

 Elsi changes into zec/PC_Erika.Casual.Sprite_23.webp
 Elsi: (bewildered) I mean, why not?
-I’m already in a shoe hole, might as well indulge. clear
+I'm already in a shoe hole, might as well indulge. clear

-bgi zec/Metaworld.png
+bgi Metaworld.png
-Elsi changes into zec/0.webp
+Elsi fades out
-Capybara changes into zec/0.png
+Capybara fades out

 Narrator: Elsi believed we wouldnt see her greed.

 clear

 bgi zec/bg-r-001.webp
 Capybara changes into zec/gortNUT.png
-Capybara: (offering the NUT) It’s a blend of NUT water and a secret ingredient...
+Capybara: (offering the NUT) It's a blend of NUT water and a secret ingredient...

 clear
 Elsi changes into zec/PC_Erika.Casual.Sprite_6.webp
 Elsi: (taking a sip) Mmm, tangy!
 I can taste the bitterness of the NUT!
 Elsi: (takes another sip): Damn this shit is wack cuz.
 What's your name my furry homie?

 clear